carolineshipley/stock-analysis/README.md

 # Green Stock Analysis With VBA

 ## Overview of Project
-Refactor a code created to analyse green stocks daily volumes and annual return using Visual Basic for Application.
+Refactor a code created to analyze green stocks daily volumes and annual return using Visual Basic for Application.

 ### Purpose
-The purpose of this project is to make an efficient way to analyse the daily volumes and annual returns of multiple green stocks in 2017 and 2018.
+The purpose of this project is to make an efficient way to analyze the daily volumes and annual returns of multiple green stocks in 2017 and 2018.
 Creating a visual way to quickly identify which stocks might be a good investment or not based on annual returns.

 ## Results
-To be able to make the code more efficient a technique called refactoring was applied, which consists in restructuring an existing code to make it more efficient and maintanable.
+To be able to make the code more efficient a technique called refactoring was applied, which consists in restructuring an existing code to make it more efficient and maintainable.

 ### Original Code
 The original code ran multiple times to assign values one by one to the output table, which ended up taking on average 1.7 seconds to run the code for each year.

-This may not seem like a long time however taking into consideration the time taken was to analyse only 12 stocks, this number could be significantly higher if we increased the number of stocks to be analysed.
+This may not seem like a long time however taking into consideration the time taken was to analyze only 12 stocks, this number could be significantly higher if we increased the number of stocks to be analyzed.

-With that said is very important to refacture the code to be able to work more efficiently with the current amount of data or potentially with a higher number of data.
+With that said is very important to refacture the code to be able to work more efficiently with the current amount of data or potentially with a higher amount of data.

     Dim tickers(12) As String